East Coast Community Healthcare CIC (ECCH) is a staff owned Social Enterprise, providing community based NHS and social care in Norfolk & Waveney.

 - East Coast Community Healthcare gave itself four years to achieve a long list of milestones such as implement mobile IT for over 350 staff, create a more integrated approach to improve care for patients, work with our acute hospital and primary care colleagues reduce length of hospital stays, reduce staff sickness… all these we achieved in the first 12 months.
 We have increased staffing and also reduced overheads to increase spend on services.

-- ECCH has received excellent reports following inspections of its four community hospitals, district nursing service, contraceptive and sexual health clinics and GP Practice by the Care Quality Commission.
+- ECCH has received excellent reports following inspections of its community hospitals, district nursing service, and the Nelson GP Practice by the Care Quality Commission.

-- We want our patients to have a ‘one-stop shop’ for care: We’ve just been commissioned to run a new Out of Hospital team of nurses, therapists and care workers to serve the Lowestoft area.
-We’re now recruiting the team.
-This is part of our partnership working to integrate NHS and social care services to benefit patients – we’re creating multi-disciplinary teams working with partners elsewhere in the NHS and social care.
+- We want our patients to have a ‘one-stop shop’ for care: We have been commissioned to run two Out of Hospital teams of nurses, therapists and care workers to serve the Lowestoft and Great Yamouth areas.
+It is part of a new way of working that integrates NHS and social care services to benefit patients.

 - We extended our district nursing service to cover twilight hours and we are now working with staff to provide a resilient 24/7 service to patients.